EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Attack action (Strength check)

-Strength check in attack action can be replaced by specific weapon check if it is higher than baseline check.
+strength check in attack action can be replaced by specific weapon check if it is higher than baseline check.

+### Accurate strike

+accurate strike is special attack that can happen once per turn when enemy isn't giving your attack their full attention.
+Most common exmple is having Gate tyranny on Attack action or if there is a nerby ally (in melee range of the enemy).
+This can also be granted by GM in special situations